qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [same as input]

        Default: ``[Create temporary layer]``
-     - Specify the output multipart vector layer.
+     - Specify the output vector layer.
 One of:

        * Create Temporary Layer (``TEMPORARY_OUTPUT``)
        * Save to File...